-A study of the assessment techniques used to select, place, waluate, and counsel personnel.
-Procedures used to measure ob satisfaction, motivation, and leadership are also discussed.
-Students are expected to become proficient in the use of the belected test instruments.
+A study of the assessment techniques used to select, place, evaluate, and counsel personnel.
+Procedures used to measure job satisfaction, motivation, and leadership are also discussed.
+Students are expected to become proficient in the use of the selected test instruments.